GEG-ETHZ/PSGeothermieAargau/docs/WP1data_analysis/WP01_borehole_database.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 133-143
+GENERATED FROM PYTHON SOURCE LINES 156-168

-Colleagues at [Georesources Switzerland Group](https://georessourcen.ethz.ch/en/#georesources-switzerland) evaluated temperature data from deep boreholes following certain criteria.
+Colleagues at `Georesources Switzerland Group <https://georessourcen.ethz.ch/en/#georesources-switzerland>`_ evaluated temperature data from deep boreholes following certain criteria.
 According to their analysis, a subset of the deep boreholes contain enough data for a reliable heat-flow estimation.
 Boreholes passing this quality assessment are marked with white **+** in Figure \ref{fig:chosen_boreholes}.

 <hr>
 \begin{figure}